MuhammadMuzammil21/SamaanSync/README.md

 ## 📓 Database

-- Use `BazaarDB.sql` to initialize your local database.
+- Use `SamaanSyncDB.sql` to initialize your local database.
-- `Bazaar.dll` might contain schema or additional database config logic.
+- `SamaanSync.dll` might contain schema or additional database config logic.

 ---